remix-run/remix/docs/tutorials/jokes.md

   const content = form.get("content");
   const name = form.get("name");
   // we do this type check to be extra sure and to make TypeScript happy
-  // we'll explore validation next! if (
+  // we'll explore validation remix! if (
     typeof content !== "string" ||
     typeof name !== "string"